mengxiayu/primeqa/primeqa/lfqa_kb/README.md

 **Note that `neuralcoref` is not compatible with `spacy` version 3.
 So I recommend using another environement for KG construction before we improve the code **

+requirements:
+- marisa_trie
+- neuralcoref
+- spacy==2.1.0 (and download the model with `python -m spacy download en_core_web_sm`)

 1. To extract OpenIE triples from text and save as json files, run `primeqa/examples/lfqa_kb/run_scripts/run_openie.sh`.
-Needs to specify the start and end index of the data examples.
+Needs to specify the start and end index of the data examples (I did 5000 at the time).
 The code is in `primeqa/primeqa/lfqa_kb/scripts/run_openie.py`
 2. To merge triples into graphs and save as pkl files., run `/dccstor/myu/primeqa/examples/lfqa_kb/run_scripts/postprocess_openie.sh`.
 3. To merge graphs of dev and train set, use `/dccstor/myu/primeqa/primeqa/lfqa_kb/scripts/merge_kg.py`